null

 Why Washing Cloth Diapers Is Different From Regular Laundry

 Regular clothing usually contains lighter soils such as sweat, dust, or small amounts of body oils.
-Cloth diapers, on the other hand, absorb concentrated biological waste and moisture over and over again.
+Cloth diapers absorb concentrated biological waste and moisture repeatedly.

 Common soils in cloth diapers include: